 Even though the reservation is so isolated, that doesn’t stop the people of Pine Ridge from being some of the most beautiful and awe-inspiring.

-The OLCJC currently has two dedicated staff members and a small number of volunteers who perform many hours of work on each child’s case.
+GO Campaign partners with the Oglala Lakota Children’s Justice Center (OLCJC) and Local Hero Arlana Bettelyoun (Executive Director).
+The center has just two staff members and a small number of volunteers who work many hours on each child’s case.
 This small, but mighty program supports hundreds of children in crisis each year by serving as their advocates.

-- Interview parents, caseworkers and medical professionals, and make recommendations to the court regarding the welfare of the children
+- They visit the children in foster care, interview parents, caseworkers and medical professionals, and make recommendations to the court regarding the welfare of the children.